 - Previous acuity (even if just a rough estimate) and any existing eye problems.

-- Current symptoms - pain, reduced vision, diplopia, flashes/floaters, foreign body sensation.
+- Current symptoms - pain, reduced vision, diplopia, flashes/floaters, FB sensation.

 - If there is severe eye pain with progressive visual loss ± proptosis, consider retrobulbar haemorrhage - an emergency (see 'Worrying findings and reasons to refer', below).